Here’s what a doctor says about the difference between a leukemia nosebleed and a benign one.

 If you have a nosebleed out of the blue, no apparent cause, just like that…should you fear this means leukemia?

-I brought these questions to Marc I. Leavey, MD, a primary care physician with 40-plus years of experience, who blogs at STRING OF MEDICAL PEARLS.
+I brought these questions to Marc I. Leavey, MD, a primary care physician with 40+ years of experience.

 Another question I had was if leukemia would make nosebleeds more likely if the person picked his nose or blew it hard, even lightly bumped it.